ibm-cloud-architecture/refarch-integration/docs/icp/icp-deploy.md

 service docker restart
 ```

-* Normally you should be able to login to remote docker with a userid know to the master node VM
+* Normally you should be able to login to remote docker with a userid know to the master node VM: admin is the default user.
 ```
 docker login master.cfc:8500
 User: admin
 Password:
 ```

-* Once done the process is the same for each Application
+* Once done the deployment process is the same for each Application
    * build the docker image
    * tag the image with information about the target repository server, namespace, tag and version
    * push the image to the remote repository
    * build the helm package from the chart definition
-   * install the chart to cluster.
+   * install the chart to cluster using *helm*